firemodels/smv/Utilities/Scripts/README.md

 Select slice file:
    ```

-After selecting an option such as `9`, LEVEL SET in this caes, you will see options for
-setting the number of procceses, defining the queue, generating images or generating images and an animation.
-Also, the script for generating images may be customized and run later.
+After selecting an option such as `9`, LEVEL SET in this caes, you will see options for setting the number of procceses, defining the queue, generating images or generating images and an animation.
+The script for generating images may be customized and run later.

 ```
      quantity:  LEVEL SET VALUE(terrain)